Finding the perfect FTM haircut is more than aesthetics — it's a crucial part of expressing your identity and feeling confident in your own skin.

 Benefits from styles that add width to forehead.

-To soften a strong jawline, try adding layers or texture to your haircut, or style your hair with a bit of volume on top.
-This helps balance the angular features and creates a more flattering look.
+To soften a strong jawline, add layers or texture to your haircut, or style with volume on top.
+This balances angular features and creates a more flattering look.

 Understanding Your Hair Type